josenbach/ML_Diabetes/README.md

 - **admission_source_id**: Integer identifier corresponding to 21 distinct values, for example, physician referral, emergency room, and transfer from a hospital
 - **time_in_hospital**: Integer number of days between admission and discharge
+## Technologies that will be used:
+## Hosting platform
+Github will be the code hosting platform.
+## Data Reprocessing and Analysis
+Pandas will be used to explore, clean, and perform an analysis.
+## Database
+PostgreSQL will be uses for database storage and it will be integrated with **Tableau** to display the data.
+SQLite will be used for our analysis in our Python notebook.
+## Machine Learning
+SciKitLearn and TensorFlow are the ML libraries we'll be using to create a classifier.
+Our training and testing setup is using an 70/30 train-test split ratio.
+The training set will then be fit into a Neural Network model and a Random Forest model to compare which method has the greatest accuracy.
+## Dashboard
+Tableau can be to create the dashboard.